pierpaolo28/pierpaolo28.github.io/about.md

 ![](/assets/img/posts/timeline.gif)

 ## Biography
 GenAI at Google and MSc in Artificial Intelligence holder with an interest in research areas such as Data Science, Machine Learning, and Cloud Development.
-Aside from my work activities, I run a part-time consultancy business and I am a technical writer for Towards Data Science (an online publication with two million annual readers).
+Aside from my work activities, I am a technical writer/editor for publications such as Towards Data Science.
 Additional information about the various services I provide, can be found at [this link.](/services/)

 If you are interested in finding out more about my background and latest activities, feel free to follow me on [LinkedIn](https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=pierpaolo28){:target="_blank"} or contact me using the form on the [contacts page.](/contact/)